 Communications are encouraged to be as interactive as possible

-Photo editors are still humans, and sometimes, misinterpretation or misunderstandings can occur.
+Photo editors are still humans, and sometimes, misinterpretations or misunderstandings can occur.
 Reduce the chances of these happening by being proactive.
 Clearly state your instructions to them.
 The more specific your instructions, the easier it will be for them to understand what you want accomplished.
-At the end of the day, over communicating is always better than under communicating.
-Ask questions, be open minded, and listen to their answers and suggestions.
+At the end of the day, over-communicating is always better than under-communicating.
+Ask questions, be open-minded, and listen to their answers and suggestions.
 Here’s a great article on how to work with your photo editing team.

 Interactive communication is important at all levels not just for excellent service and results but also for a more beneficial, meaningful, and long-lasting business relationship.

 Many outsourcing companies are located in another country.
 Therefore, it is inevitable that there will be cultural differences.
 For example, the English that they practice can have nuances that may not be familiar to you (or might hit some sensitivities).
 Cultural habits that are pretty normal in your country may be unfamiliar and strange in your team’s country.
 At the end of the day, refrain from using slang or abbreviations that may become confusing for someone in another country.

 It is admittedly difficult to meet your editing team if they are located halfway around the world.
 However, it is strongly recommended that you hold meetings where you can see and talk to your team in real-time.
 Love conference calls using video conferencing tools like Skype or Zoom allow you to interact with each other and get more done in a shorter time frame.
 Face it, a lot more can get accomplished in a 5-minute phone call as opposed to crafting a 20-minute email.